isomerpages/ogp-scamshield-suite/index.md

   - infopic:
       title: Government Officials will never ask you to transfer money
       id: infopic
-      description: $67.5 million was to lost Government Officials Impersonation Scams in first half of 2024.
-Learn more about dos and donts of government officials now!
+      description: "$67.5 million lost to Government Official Impersonation Scams in 1st half of 2024.
+Protect yourself: Learn the dos & don'ts of government officials now!"
       image: /images/1_in_5.png
       alt: Image alt text
       subtitle: did you know?